KoenvdBerg/scalemcsv/README.rst

 Installation
 -----------

-To install and use scalemcsv, please do the following steps:
+The scalemcsv library is in the process of being added to Maven.
+In the meantime, to install and use scalemcsv, please do the following
+steps:

 1. Clone this git-repository to a local folder with::